 VAA’s objective remains to create a safe work environment while providing a seamless transition in our workflow and work together to maintain our project responsibilities.

-No. Only VAA employees who showed interest will be able to enter the office while most employees continue to work remotely.
+Visitors will be allowed to enter the office in limited situations where a business need dictates.
+Most employees continue to work remotely while some employees who showed interest have returned to the office.
 All VAA employees are encouraged to continue to use online capabilities to conduct business operations with clients.

 Travel is restricted for VAA employees using parameters noted below.